TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-02-23-domains-in-docs.md

 author: "Tomas Ekeli"
 permalink: 2023/02/domains-in-docs/
 categories: [meta, web, documentation]
-excerpt: "Do not use real domains or ip-adresses in your documentation!"
+excerpt: "Do not use real domains or ip-addresses in your documentation!"
 main-image: /assets/img/2023-02-23-domains-in-docs.webp
-main-image-alt: "looking up towards booskshelves with books in a modern library with a glass roof"
+main-image-alt: "looking up towards bookshelves with books in a modern library with a glass roof"
 ---
 ![{{ page.main-image-alt }}]({{ page.main-image }})